Email FacebookTwitterMenu burgerClose thin

 How to Calculate Your FIRE Number

-A man studies what a FIRE number is
+A man studies what a FIRE number is.

 This formula is based on the Trinity Study, the better-known name for a 1998 paper titled “Retirement Savings: Choosing a Withdrawal Rate that is Sustainable” published by three finance professors at Trinity University.
 The study led to what we now know as the 4% rule.
-Essentially, this rule supports the theory that if you withdraw 4% from your savings annually during your retirement, adjusted for inflation every year following the first, then you will have a sustainable long-term passive income.
+Essentially, this rule supports the theory that if you withdraw 4% from your savings annually during your retirement, adjusted for inflation every year following the first, then you’ll have a sustainable long-term passive income.

 So, this first formula, known as the 25x rule, is an estimate of how much money you’ll need in total to safely rely on the 4% rule.
-However, that might not be the right rate for you.

 Why Does Your FIRE Number Matter?